aylmerbritto/mixNteach/README.md

 3. DB interactions

 ### Main Script and Routes
-1. (/lib/main.dart)[main.dart] is responsible for starting the application and getting things in order.
+1. (./lib/main.dart)[main.dart] is responsible for starting the application and getting things in order.
-2. (/lib/routes.dart)[routes.dart] is the routes directory of the app.
+2. (./lib/routes.dart)[routes.dart] is the routes directory of the app.
 Each page has a designated route and the controller of this particular page will be called in the backend.

-### src directory
+### src
-1.
+1. appConstants.dart is supposed to get hold of all the constant strings that are used in our application

+#### Models
+1. This directory holds files in the name of tables that are created in our local sqlite db.
+2. It creates the table with appropriate schemas and has basic routines that perform CRUD and more operations
+3. Only the routines in this directory has direct access to read and write data in our db tables

+#### Layouts
+1. Themes.dart hold information of the application's color palletes and typography
+2. templates.dart has readymade widgets that are used in the application
+3. The files in materials directory has hold of files that are responsible for individual routes that are in our first module of our application.